janschill/cern-solid-code-investigation/timeline.md

 1. Solid pod on DigitalOcean
 2. Solid pod on ITU
-3. Extensive knowledge and written in report about Solid specifications
+3. Extensive knowledge and written report about Solid specifications
-4. Extensive knowledge and written in report about Solid implementations
+4. Extensive knowledge and written report about Solid implementations
-5. Extensive knowledge and written in report about CERN implementations
+5. Extensive knowledge and written report about CERN implementations
 6. Comparision of CERN and Solid

 | Week | Date (yy/mm/dd) | Task |